 Method of a Charlotte Mason Lesson

-1. Carefully choose a living book, and read consecutively from it (planned ahead of time.)
+1. Carefully choose and read consecutively from it (planned ahead of time.)

 Whether we carefully choose a curriculum to follow, or carefully piece together books for our children to read, this is an important first step.
 Charlotte Mason mentions that the book should be read consecutively, but she did think that it was important to edit out parts of a text that might be inappropriate or distracting for children.